Éliane Basse: Associations

 She was made an honorary member of the Palaeontological Society of India in 1956.

 Basse was elected a corresponding member of the fourth section of the Academy of Overseas Sciences on 7 December 1957, and became a full member on 17 May 1968.

 Death

 Basse died in 1985 in Clamart, France.
-In her obituary, published in the Paris newspaper Le Figaro, 31 January 1985, she is remembered as the "Countesse de la Goublaye de Ménorval" a title she acquired with her marriage.
+In her obituary, published in the Paris newspaper Le Figaro, 31 January 1985, she was remembered as the "Countesse de la Goublaye de Ménorval" a title she acquired with her marriage.

 Select publications

 Basse authored more than a hundred scientific publications.
 Only five are listed here.